Our rules

 Labelling notices

-Each group has a labelling notice, which sets our rules including:
+Each group of products has a labelling notice, which sets our rules including:

 - technical standards